 Most of the sharp-tailed grouse range in Washington exists on privately owned lands.
 Apart from recently acquired leks at Swanson Lakes in Lincoln County and at Scotch Creek and Tunk Valley in Okanogan County, all active sharp-tailed grouse leks in Washington are on private lands.
 This has affected and will continue to affect the future of sharp-tailed grouse in Washington.
-A good working relationship between conservation agencies and private landowners needs to be maintained and developed.
-WDFW needs access to private lands, in some cases, to conduct lek surveys and other research.
-Listing sharp-tailed grouse could result in strained relationships with private landowners due to fears of regulation.
-Listing could also be beneficial to private landowners, as lands important to sharp-tailed grouse will be given higher priority for enrollment in the USDA Conservation Reserve Program (CRP).
+A good working relationship between conservation agencies and private landowners needs to be developed and maintained.
+The WDFW needs access to private lands, in some cases, to conduct lek surveys and other research.
+Listing sharp-tailed grouse may result in strained relationships with private landowners due to fears of regulation, but may benefit some landowners by improving the chance of enrollment in the Conservation Reserve Program.